universonic/xiaoya-emby/README.md

 Utility to maintain metadata files in xiaoya media library for Emby.

-It is an alternative to the `xiaoya-emd` utility, with boosted performance and more feature.
+It is an alternative to the `xiaoya-emd` utility, with boosted performance and emhanced feature.

-## Build
+### Build

 ```bash
 make